LazyTown: History and production

 LazyTown began as a storybook published in 1995 titled Áfram Latibær! ("Go Go LazyTown!").
 A second book, Latibær á Ólympíuleikunum (LazyTown at the Olympics), was published in 1996.
 Later in 1996, a stage adaptation of the first book was shown in Iceland.
 (Note: Premiered in April 1996 with the Theater Company of Vestmannaeyjar.
 Another stage production by Baltasar Kormákur premiered in November 1996 in Reykjavík.)
 It featured Sportacus as an energetic elf and Stephanie as an out-of-shape dancer.
 The puppet characters seen in the television series also appeared in human form, but Robbie Rotten did not yet exist.
 A third book, Latibær í Vandræðum (LazyTown in Trouble), was published in 1997.
 This book introduced Robbie Rotten to the franchise.
 A second stage show based on the third book titled Glanni Glæpur í Latabæ (Robbie Rotten in LazyTown) debuted in 1999.
 It introduced Stefán Karl Stefánsson as Robbie Rotten and featured more finalized versions of the other characters.
 Nickelodeon Australia reported that by the time the second play finished touring, LazyTown had become a household name in Iceland.
 A variety of tie-in products and media were created in the country before Scheving decided to develop LazyTown into a television program; these included bottled water, toy figures, and a radio station.
 Development on the TV series began in 2000, following the success of the second play.
 Production on the TV series began in 2002, and in 2003, the pilot was pitched to Nickelodeon.
-A deal was subsequently made with the network.
+A deal was subsequently made with the network on September 3, 2003.
+As part of the LazyTown-Nick deal, LazyTown Entertainment retains all international sales rights for the show while Nickelodeon has the US rights to the show, under an agreement from LazyTown.